-The impact of previous and ongoing efforts by the PMP can be shown in year-to-year increases in both provider PMP registration and utilization, overall year-to-year decreases in the total numbers of Scheduled dosage units dispensed per capita, and continued growth in both the Community Pharmacy NaloxoneTM and Disposal Project Programs.
-Goals for the PMP in 2024 include continued efforts to reduce the number and percentage of delinquent reporting pharmacies, continued efforts to promote integration via targeted outreach to pharmacies and prescribers have yet to adopt integration, and exploring funding additional options to continue the lowa PMP and related programs, including the lowa Naloxone Dispensing and Drug Disposal Programs.
+The impact of previous and ongoing efforts by the PMP can be shown in year-to-year increases in both provider PMP registration and utilization, overall year-to-year decreases in the total numbers of Scheduled dosage units dispensed per capita, and continued growth in both the Community Pharmacy NarcanTM and Disposal Project Programs.
+Goals for the PMP in 2023 include continued efforts to reduce the number and percentage of delinquent reporting pharmacies, continued efforts to promote integration via targeted outreach to pharmacies who have yet to adopt integration, and exploring funding options to build on the success of the Iowa Pharmacy NarcanTM Dispensing and Drug Disposal Programs by supporting additional pharmacist-provided patient resource tools.

-The PMP staff, the Advisory Council, and the Board of Pharmacy look forward to strengthening the program in 2024 and maintaining persistent positive data trends.
+The PMP staff, the Advisory Council, and the Board of Pharmacy look forward to strengthening the program in 2023 and maintaining persistent positive data trends.